Anatoly Maistruk: Speculation and cheating incident

-In order to make more money, Maistruk became a speculator - he would often sell cars such as Zhiguli and Moskvitch at a higher price, often bypassing Soviet regulation for purchasing automobiles.
+Maistruk became a speculator; he would often sell cars such as Zhiguli and Moskvitch at a higher price, often bypassing Soviet regulation for purchasing automobiles.
 One report conducted after his arrest estimated that before the murders, he would buy a car for 7,000 rubles and later resell it for 14,000.
-Most of his clients were druzhinniks from the Central Asian part of the USSR, most often from states such as the Uzbek and Tajik SSR.
+Most of his customers were druzhinniks from the Central Asian part of the USSR, most often from states such as the Uzbek and Tajik SSR.

 One day in early 1981, Maistruk and his girlfriend Anya had invited over a potential Uzbek client into their home for a cup of tea and some food.
 At one point, Maistruk left to buy some groceries, but when he returned, he found the Uzbek having sex with his girlfriend.
-Believing that she was being raped, he beat up the man and threw him out of his home - unbeknownst to him, Anya frequently had short-term relationships with his clients, and likely pretended to be the victim of rape to avoid trouble.
+Believing that she was being raped, he beat up the man and threw him out of his home.
+Unbeknownst to him, Anya frequently had short-term relationships with his customers, and likely pretended to be the victim of rape to avoid trouble.
 This incident caused Maistruk to develop a fierce hatred of Central Asians, as he believed that they were all manipulators and liars.

 Murders

-Using his position in the car dealing business, he would often lure clients (usually in pairs of two or three) to isolated areas where he would then separate them and kill them one by one.
+Using his position in the car dealing business, he would often lure customers (usually in pairs of two or three) to isolated areas where he would then separate them and kill them one by one.
 This often involved either stabbing them with a knife or bludgeoning them with a hammer, with at least one victim being killed with the help of a throwing knife.
 Some of his known victims were decapitated while still alive, and all of them were left naked from the waist down.

 Ust-Ilimsk triple murder

-Sometime during the summer of 1981, Maistruk got into contact with three prospective clients - brothers Jalol and Euchritdin Muidinov and their uncle Rada - offering to sell them a car.
+Sometime during the summer of 1981, Maistruk got into contact with three prospective customers – brothers Jalol and Euchritdin Muidinov and their uncle Rada – offering to sell them a car.
 The three were then lured to the outskirts of Ust-Ilimsk, and while they were admiring the beautiful view, Maistruk stabbed and bludgeoned them, beheading Jalol while he was still alive.
 After this, he dragged away their bodies to separate locations and abandoned them.
 A young couple who were searching for a place to make out would later accidentally find one of the bodies in an abandoned building, and after noticing a blood trail leading them further away into the forest, the dispatched officers found the remaining two.